Skip to content

 NOTE

-Every multi-signature account held under CoKeeps custody must have a policy established.
+Every multi-signature account held under CoKeeps custody must have an associated policy that complies with the custodial requirement agreement.